 It’s important to check prices before choosing a drawing lesson.

-To draw a cat realistically, you need the right drawing materials.
-Pen, charcoal, graphite - every art material will give your drawing its own character.
+To draw proficiently, you need the right drawing materials.
+Pen, charcoal, graphite – each material will give your drawing its own character.

-You can get a wide range of art supplies in department stores or stationary shops, or go to physical or online art supply shops for more specialized materials.
+You can find a wide range of supplies when you visit department stores or stationery shops, or you can visit art supply shops for more specialized materials.

-Prices will vary depending on location.
-The Internet often has lower prices, but the shop assistants at art stores can give you invaluable advice on choosing new materials.
+Prices vary depending on location.
+The internet often has lower prices, but the shop assistants at art stores can guide you with invaluable advice on choosing new materials.
 Or you could just ask your new art tutor for tips.

-You can get cheap coloured pencils at about £6 a box of 12; graphite sets start around the same range.
-Derwent and Koh-i-Noor tend to be cheaper than Faber-Castell or Carand’Ache.
+Cheap coloured pencils cost around $15 a box.
+Graphite sets start around the same price.
+Derwent and Koh-i-Noor tend to be cheaper than Faber-Castell or Caran d'Ache.

-You can pay up to £70 for a graphite set with the full H to B range and additonal supplies or almost £400 for a set of 120 coloured pencils.
+You can pay around $20 for graphite sets with a full H to B range and additional supplies or almost $200 for a top of the range set of coloured pencils.

-In general, however, pencils are among the cheapest art supplies.
+In general, pencils are among the cheaper art supplies.

-Drawing on printing paper is all well and good, but proper drawing paper is a true revelation.
-Whether online or in shops, you will find a wide range of drawing paper in various weights and grains.
+Whether online or in-store, you will find a wide range of drawing paper in various weights and grains.
 Pastel paper, Bristol paper, watercolour paper, canvas for oil or acrylic painting… The list of starters for your work goes on.

-Though a pencil sharpener and a ruler are enough for most mediums, you might want to invest in one or two accessories, such as an easel - ranging from £12 for a table easel to electric restoration easels costing over £5,000.
+A simple pencil sharpener and a ruler are enough for most mediums, but you may like to invest in more accessories, such as an easel.
+An easel can range from $30 for a table easel to electric restoration easels that cost thousands of dollars.

-But don’t worry - this kind of art material can usually be bought bit by bit.
-If you are just taking drawing lessons for beginners, no need to storm the shops - an eraser and a pencil sharpener are quite enough.
+Fret not, art materials can be bought piece by piece.
+If you are just taking drawing lessons for beginners, no need to raid the art supply store, an eraser and pencil sharpener are quite enough.